openresty/docker-openresty/README.md

 Docker is a container management platform.
 OpenResty is a full-fledged web application server by bundling the standard nginx core, lots of 3rd-party nginx modules, as well as most of their external dependencies.

+Thank you to [Travis CI](https://www.travis-ci.com) for donating their build infrastructure to this project for over seven years!

 # OpenResty Image Tags

 It is best practice to pin your images to an explicit image tag.
 The [next section](#supported-tags-and-respective-dockerfile-links) below covers the conventions in detail, but here are some common examples: